-In just six years, the GCC has grown to become one of the biggest cycling events in Australia, enjoyed by more than 55,000 amateur and professionals, from every state and territory who have ridden a combined 13,341,418km to raise more than $16.3m.
+In just seven years, the GCC has grown to become one of the biggest cycling events in Australia, enjoyed by more than 55,000 amateur and professionals, from every state and territory who haved raised more than $20.5 million.

 If you like to read more about the fabulous efforts of our cycling team this year, kindly CLICK HERE.

 GCC 2019 Ambassador